-They Increase Your Risk of Stroke
+You'll Decrease Your Risk of Stroke

 Being overweight or obese increases your blood pressure, which is the #1 cause of strokes.
 Heart disease, high blood sugar and high cholesterol—all of which tend to accompany extra pounds—raises your chance of having a stroke as well.

 The Rx: Lose weight with a healthy diet and consistent exercise to keep all your numbers in the right place.

 Being overweight is the #1 risk factor for sleep apnea, the NIH says.
 Extra pounds often come with excess fat and inflammation around the neck, which can restrict your airway, leading to that obstructive condition: During the night, you snore and may actually stop breathing for up to a minute.
 That raises your risk of several serious health problems, including heart disease.

 The Rx: Stay at a healthy weight so you can breathe easy.
 If you chronically snore—regardless of your weight—ask your doctor if you should have further testing for sleep apnea.

 You'll Decrease Your Risk Of Diabetes